18 Things You Should Know Before Visiting Sierra Leone

 In fact, it’s my favourite travel experience of the last few years, maybe on par with the climbing Mount Nyiragongo in the DRC, swimming with whale sharks in Mozambique and road-tripping Botswana.

-However, we barely saw any other tourists.
-Everyone we met was either a visiting Sierra Leonian, a resident Sierra Leonian, an NGO worker or a business traveller.
+However, we barely saw any other tourists (both times).
+Everyone we met was either a visiting Sierra Leonian, a resident Sierra Leonian, an NGO worker (we met quite a few people from Mercy Ships) or a business traveller.

-So if you’re going to Sierra Leone with the intention of making some buddies to travel around with, to experience things with and to share costs with, then you may be disappointed.
-We did go in March, at the very end of the season, so it may be a bit easier to meet people in the busier months of December, January or February.
+There are very few hostels, so if you’re going to Sierra Leone with the intention of making some buddies to travel around with, to experience things with and to share costs with, then you may be disappointed.

 Not saying that you won’t meet any locals, of course, you will and that’s great.
 But they all have jobs to do and aren’t there to entertain you the whole time, so you may find yourself a little lonely, especially during the evenings.